vulkanCommand/aws-devops-portfolio/README.md

 This project demonstrates modern DevOps best practices by automating website deployment using Terraform, AWS, and GitHub.
 By integrating Infrastructure as Code, automation, and version control, it ensures reliability, efficiency, and maintainability.

 This approach is ideal for startups, developers, and businesses looking for a cost-effective and scalable web hosting solution while embracing cloud automation. 🚀

-# 🚀 AWS Terraform Automated Website Deployment

-## 📌 Overview

-AWS-DevOps-Portfolio is a hands-on project implementing AWS cloud infrastructure with DevOps best practices.
-It covers the entire DevOps lifecycle using industry-standard tools to automate software development, deployment, and monitoring.

-This project automates the deployment of a **static website** using **Terraform, AWS EC2, Nginx, and GitHub**.
-It provisions an EC2 instance, installs Nginx, fetches website files from GitHub, and automatically updates the site whenever changes are pushed.

-# 🚀 AWS Terraform Automated Website Deployment

-## 📌 Overview
-This project automates the deployment of a **static website** using **Terraform, AWS EC2, Nginx, and GitHub**.
-It provisions an EC2 instance, installs Nginx, fetches website files from GitHub, and automatically updates the site whenever changes are pushed.

 ---

 ## 🌟 Features